When to plant Coreopsis in Casey County, KY

 Casey County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 15 and first fall frost is October 24.

-Casey County County sits in USDA Zone 7a.
+Casey County sits in USDA Zone 7a.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Casey County County's climate?
+Can Coreopsis grow in Casey County's climate?

 Your Casey County Garden Planner — Free